griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 6 clonotype6                5
 ```

 Cellranger will always assign clonotype1 to the clonotype with the most expansion -- the greatest number of cells with that TCR.
-8 cells is not alot of expansion...
+8 cells is not a lot of expansion...

 We can plot all our clonotypes to see the general distribution of TCRs per cells.
 We see a majority of cells only have one clonotype assoicated with them.